 - Road hazards

-Whether your collision is caused by another driver or an unforeseen circumstance, you may be wondering what to do next.
+Whether your collision is caused by another driver or an unforeseen circumstance, you may be wondering what to do next, especially if you’ve been catastrophically injured.
 Our experienced motorcycle accident lawyers will help you determine the best course of action to take when seeking reparations for your damages.

 In some cases, another driver may not be the only party to blame.
 Depending on the cause of your crash, other at-fault parties may include: